Yui-H8/Datacamp/Theory_Large Language Models (LLMs) Concepts.md

 The model struggles to translate French sentences into English and answer general knowledge trivia at the same time In a series of user inputs telling a story, the model failed to remember key details from earlier inputs
 ```
+*Great job!
+Your language model is likely to face challenges such as understanding context and identifying patterns, even though many algorithms are available.*